spdermn02/touchportal-node-api/README.md

 });

-TPClient.on("shortConnectorIdNotification",(data) => {
+TPClient.on("ConnectorShortIdNotification",(data) => {
-  // New with API v5 of TP Connectors can have shortId's when connectorIds can become too long
+  // New with API v5 of TP, Connectors can have shortIds to link to a connectorId
   // {
   //     "type":"shortConnectorIdNotification",
   //     "pluginId":"id of the plugin",